yaneshtyagi/todo-electron-netcore/README.md

 	Search your .launchSettings to add our electron debug profile...
 	Debug profile added!
 	Everything done - happy electronizing!
+`
 7. This creates a file electron.menifest.json.
 8. Run: electronize start and wait for some time (only the first electonize start is slode.
 Next is expected to be faster.)
 From 1:08 to 1:15 (7 minutes)
--- a.
-It also runs `npm install` and  `node install.js` They are also intalling something core-js -- b.
-Ans here you are.
+    - It also runs `npm install` and  `node install.js` They are also intalling something core-js
+    - Ans here you are.
 The default asp.net core web page is being shows inside an electron window.
 9. You can build the app on CLI:
--- a.electronize build /target win
+    - electronize build /target win
--- b.electronize build /target osx
+    - electronize build /target osx
--- c.electronize build /target linux
+    - electronize build /target linux

 ### Outoput of running `electronize start` command: